NAFDAC sets to end production of substandard package water - Nigeria Today

 The National Agency of Food, Drug and Administration and Control (NAFDAC), says it is intensifying efforts to end production of substandard packaged water flooding markets.

-Mr Natim Mullah-Dadi, the Kaduna State Coordinator of NAFDAC, made the disclosure in an interview with the Newsmen on Monday in Kaduna.
+Mr Natim Mullah-Dadi, the Kaduna State Coordinator of NAFDAC, made the disclosure in an interview with the News Agency of Nigeria (NAN) on Monday in Kaduna.

 He said that the agency would not allow some unscrupulous elements toy with the health of Nigerians under whatever pretext.